all around emtb bosch

-Any modification, processing or application that could cancel (even temporarily) the limitation of the engine thrust above 25 km/h is prohibited.
+Any modification, processing or application that can cancel (even temporarily) the limitation of the engine thrust above 25 km / h is prohibited.

-The software that manages the engine, must necessarily be the original one supplied on the bike used, can only be updated with official versions made available by the parent company.
+The software that manages the engine, must necessarily be the original one supplied on the bike used, can only be updated with official evolutions made available by the parent company.

-The organisation reserves the right to arrange spot checks that will be carried out by specialised personnel through a bike test.
+The organization reserves the right to arrange surprise checks that will be carried out by specialized personnel through a bike test.

-If irregularities are found, the competitor will be stopped and expelled from the race ranking.
-If a competitor refuses to submit to the control they will be automatically excluded from the race.
+If irregularities are found, the competitor will be stopped and suspended from the race.
+If a competitor refuses to submit to the control he will be excluded from the race.

 Competitors must be completely self-sufficient, including with regards to their own battery and charger transport.

-It is NOT allowed to replace: the engine, battery, suspension and wheels during the entire duration of the competition.
+It is NOT allowed to replace: motor and battery during the entire duration of the competition.

-If these parts fail, the competitor must go to the Organisation to find a solution that will allow them to continue the race, albeit with a penalty in terms of time.
+If these parts fail, the competitor may go to the Organization which will evaluate the possibility of finding a solution that will allow the competitor to continue the race by evaluating a penalty in terms of time.

-During the card verification, the Organisation will provide the adhesive counter-marks for the wheels and the battery.
+Upon verification of the cards, the Organization will provide the adhesive counter-marks to be applied on the engine and on the battery.

-All Around eMTB is a race that requires adequate equipment, necessary to safely tackle any weather condition and the high altitude course.
+Annex Around eMTB Bosch is a race that requires adequate equipment, necessary to safely tackle any weather condition and the high-altitude route.

-Each rider must be completely self-sufficient and cannot have external assistance for the duration of each leg.
+Each runner must be completely self-sufficient and cannot have external assistance for the duration of each stage.

-It is mandatory to have the mobile phone charged and turned on with you, both to be tracked and to contact the Organisation in case of need.
-The race direction will communicate the telephone number to be contacted in case of an emergency which will be mandatory to memorise in the address book of your mobile phone.
+It is mandatory to have the mobile phone charged and switched on with you, both to be tracked and to contact the Organization in case of need.
+The race direction will communicate the telephone number to be contacted in case of emergency which will be mandatory to memorize in the address book of your mobile phone.

-- back protector or backpack with an integrated approved back protector
+- back protector or backpack with integrated approved back protector;

 It is mandatory to be self-sufficient with water supplies.

-- Charged headlamp (there will be tunnels on the race course)
+- Charged headlamp (there will be tunnels on the race course in STAGE 2);